 1. Your Chosen Heirs Will Have Quicker Access to Your Property

-After your death, your will goes into legal probate, a process to determine its validity and authenticity so that the named executor can carry out your wishes.
+After your death, your legal document goes into probate, a process to determine its validity and authenticity so that the named executor can carry out your wishes.
 On average, the probate process can take anywhere between 8 and 12 months.
 If your estate is very large and complex, this process can take slightly longer.
-However, the total time it takes to distribute your assets is significantly less in contrast to the period it would have taken if you had no will and there were legal battles over the inheritance.
+However, the total time it takes to distribute your assets is significantly less compared to the period it would have taken if there were no legal directives and legal battles ensued over the inheritance.

 2. Allow You to Name the Legal Guardians of Your Children

-In the event of your untimely demise, family members may clash over who takes custody of your children, especially if they’re very young and they’re heirs to a substantial estate.
-Without a will, the decision will fall on a judge who will decide where your children go.
+In the event of your untimely demise, family members may clash over who takes custody of your children, especially if they’re very young and heirs to a substantial estate.
+Without a legal document specifying your wishes, the decision will fall on a judge who will decide where your children go.
 This is not ideal since the judge will have no idea how you’d like your children to be raised.

-A will allows you to name the legal guardians for your kids and not allow strangers to make life-changing decisions for your children.
+A legal document allows you to name the legal guardians for your kids, preventing strangers from making life-changing decisions for your children.